 Advantages vs disadvantages of JPEG carving

 The drawback of any carver is that only works for file types it ‘knows’ where a file system based recovery tool can recover any file type.
+Also, a carver will not be able to reconstruct a directory tree or recover original file names (in many cases).
 Main advantage is that it will work on corrupted file systems (as it largely ignores those).

 Sequential media access